 General Podiatry – A podiatrist specialises in the overall health of the feet, ankles and lower leg.
-Podiatrists can diagnose and treat conditions resulting from bone and joint disorders such as arthritis, injuries to the feet and lower limbs, and other sources of pain and immobility such as muscular, neurological and circulatory diseases.
+Podiatrists can diagnose and treat conditions resulting from bone and joint disorders.
+These include arthritis, injuries to the feet and lower limbs, and other sources of pain such as muscular, neurological and circulatory diseases.

 You can check your Podiatrist is registered with the HCPC by contacting them on (0)20 7582 0866 or checking their website: www.hpc-uk.org